andreagiuliani3/SFSChain/README.md

 ### First look

-Upon the very first startup of the program, it will perform an application check mechanism from Docker to verify that Ganache is ready to listen.
+Upon the very first startup of the program, it will perform an application check mechanism from Docker to verify that Besu is ready to listen.
 If there are no errors, SFSChain will start correctly and run the first homepage.

 <p align="center">
   <img src="https://github.com/andreagiuliani3/Software-Security-BESU/blob/main/first_look.png" alt="first look" width="600">